Painting the Imprimatura

 Imprimatura means ‘First Painting Layer’ in Italian.

-Traditionally artists would go over the drawing with sepia or nut ink.
+In the Old Master method, artists would go over the drawing with sepia or nut ink.

 In some areas, I didn’t spray properly, so the charcoal lifted off.